Recipe: Peach Freezer Jam

 Now is your chance while they are in season to preserve your summer peaches in the freezer for up to a year.
 (Southern Bite)

-Now, about this freezer jam recipe … y’all absolutely have to try this.
-There’s not any of that time-consuming jar sterilizing, so it’s super easy.
-And y’all know about me and easy.
-It’s nothing like canning and because you don’t cook it, your fruit won’t lose any of its delicious fresh taste.
+This freezer jam recipe is nothing like canning, and because you don’t cook it, your fruit won’t lose any of its delicious fresh taste.
 I made five 8-ounce jars in less than one hour, and the flavor is really fantastic.
 I’m pretty sure I prefer this to jam and jelly canned the old-fashioned way.
-Several important things to keep in mind: You need to use freezer-safe jars that will allow for the cold temps and the expansion of the freezing jam – since the freezing part is what preserves it.
-And you’ll need to make sure you’re using instant pectin.
-You should have no trouble finding it in your grocery store or a store like Walmart or Target in the canning section.
+You need to use freezer-safe jars that will allow for the cold temps and the expansion of the freezing jam.

 Peach Freezer Jam